-() NOTE: Incorrect settings in BIOS setup program may cause your computer to not boot, work incorrectly, or damage your computer.
+(i) NOTE: Incorrect settings in BIOS setup program may cause your computer to not boot, work incorrectly, or damage your computer.

 You may need to change settings such as date and time, boot devices and boot sequence, enable or disable PowerShare, and so on.
-To change the settings, enter BIOS setup program, locate the setting that you want to change, and follow the instructions on the screen.
+To change the settings, enter BIOS setup program, locate the setting that you want to change, and follow the on-screen instructions.